jmcdo29/ogma/packages/nestjs-module/README.md

 ## Usage

 The OgmaService is a SINGLETON scoped service class in NestJS.
 That being said, if you want a new instance for each service, you can use the `OgmaModule.forFeature()` method and the `@OgmaLogger()` decorator.
+When working with `OgmaModule.forFeature()` you can pass an object as the second parameter to determine if you want the logger to be [request scoped](https://docs.nestjs.com/fundamentals/injection-scopes#injection-scopes) or not.
+This object looks like `{ addRequestId: true|false }`.

 Ogma is a lightweight logger with customization options, that prints your logs in a pretty manner with timestamping, colors, and different levels.
 See the [GitHub repository for Ogma](../logger/README.md) to learn more about configuration and options.